Ruth Roche, Baroness Fermoy: Ancestry

 Lady Fermoy's great-grandmother, Kitty Forbes, was the daughter of Eliza Kewark.
 Eliza's father, Hakob Kevork or Kevorkian, was Armenian; her Indian mother was probably Muslim.
 She is variously described in contemporary documents as "a dark-skinned native woman" and "an Armenian woman from Bombay".

 Popular culture

-Lady Fermoy is portrayed by Georgie Glen in The Crown.
+Lady Fermoy was portrayed by Georgie Glen in the fourth season of The Crown.